rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 A [finite-state automaton](https://en.m.wikipedia.org/wiki/Finite-state_machine) is a theoretical mathematical computational model defining an abstract machine that can be in only one of a finite number of functional states at a time.  *Inputs* to the machine evoke defined *transitions* from one state to another.

-FSMs can be differentiated into different basic types based on design and functional behaviors.
+FSMs can be differentiated into fundamental types based on design and functional behaviors.
 Two of these are [deterministic](https://en.m.wikipedia.org/wiki/Deterministic_finite_automaton) and [non-deterministic](https://en.m.wikipedia.org/wiki/Nondeterministic_finite_automaton) finite state automata, which can define equivalent alternative machines.

 In a different approach for modeling quantum computing, [quantum finite automata](https://en.m.wikipedia.org/w/index.php?title=Quantum_finite_automaton) are quantum analogs of a Markov decision process for probabilistic triggering of state transitions.

-https://plato.stanford.edu/entries/church-turing/
+Computational automata can be ranked by their mathematic problem-solving capacity https://plato.stanford.edu/entries/church-turing/